Skip to main content

 Dolma

-Traditional Armenian dolma consists of minced meat mixed with rice, herbs, and spices wrapped in grape leaves.
-Vegetarian versions (Pasuts Dolma) are also common during fasting periods.
+Armenian dolma wraps minced meat, rice, herbs, and spices in grape leaves.
+A meat-free version, pasuts dolma, is common during fasting periods.

 Harissa